Albina du Boisrouvray: Association François-Xavier Bagnoud

-Du Boisrouvray founded FXB International is to fight poverty and AIDS, and support orphans and vulnerable children left in the wake of the AIDS pandemic.
-FXB International offers comprehensive support to the families and communities that care for these children, and advocates for their fundamental rights.
-The organization has helped over 17 million people from programs in more than 100 countries, with a staff of over 450.
+Du Boisrouvray founded this NGO to fight poverty and AIDS, and support orphans and vulnerable children left in the wake of the AIDS pandemic.
+Association François-Xavier Bagnoud, also known as FXB Switzerland, offers comprehensive support to the families and communities that care for these children, and advocates for their fundamental rights.
+The organization as a whole (FXB Global Foundation) has helped over 20 million people from programs in more than 20 countries, with a staff of over 400.
 Du Boisrouvray broadened its work from supporting children impacted by AIDS to also include all families needing support to emerge from extreme poverty and become self-sufficient through the FXBVillage methodology.
 In 1991, she developed the FXBVillage Methodology, a community-based, sustainable approach to overcoming the AIDS orphans crisis and extreme poverty.
 Each FXBVillage supports 80-100 families, comprising approximately 500 individuals, mostly children.
-Over a three-year period, FXB provides communities with the resources and training needed to become physically, financially and socially independent.
+Over a three-year period, FXB provides communities with the resources and training needed to become physically, financially and socially independent in order to enable them to raise their children and orphans rescued out of extreme poverty.
 According to FXB, the FXBVillage program has graduated over 69,500 participants from eight countries and has over 12,500 current participants.
+At the time, it was a big innovation to drop the micro credit and replace it with the gift of an enterprise that hasten success to pull people out of extreme poverty in 3 years.

 In 1993, du Boisrouvray founded the FXB Center for Health and Human Rights at Harvard University, the first academic center to focus exclusively on health and human rights.

+Association François-Xavier Bagnoud is now called FXB Switzerland and is part of the FXB Global Foundation, alongside the NGOs FXB France and FXB USA, whose activities cover the fields of humanitarian aid, health, education and climate change.